 The writ of fi. fa. may issue to enforce a judgment or order for the payment to, or for the recovery by, any person, of money or costs.
 A writ of fi. fa. may issue immediately upon payment becoming due and as a matter of course without leave and without necessity for prior notice to, or for prior service of the judgment or order upon the debtor (see Land Credit Company of Ireland v Fermoy (1870)L L.R.
 5 Ch 323; Hopton v Robertson (1884) W.N.
 77; Re A Solicitor (1884) 33 W.R.
 131).
 Accordingly, a judgment in the ordinary form of requiring the defendant to pay money to a person, is enforceable by writ of fi. fa., immediately it is entered, even though no time is specified for the payment to be made and even though no notice of the judgment, still less the judgment itself, has been served on the debtor.
-Where the judgment or order directs payment within a specified time, the writ will issue immediately after, but not before, such time has expired.
 Where the judgment or order directs payment within a certain time after service on the debtor, the writ will issue immediately after, but not before due service has been effected, or if the order is conditional, the writ will issue immediately after, but not before, there has been default in complying with the condition.